-Depending on the resilience of the skin, it may not snap back to an even appearance even with fat loss.
+Depending on the resilience of the skin, it may not snap back to an even appearance, even with fat loss.
 Even when women are slim, they can still have cellulite, but losing weight through diet and exercise is still the first step in improving the look of cellulite.

-If losing weight can help reduce the look of cellulite, then theoretically liposuction should help.
+If losing weight can help reduce the look of cellulite, then theoretically, liposuction should help.
 However, this is not always the case.
-Although liposuction can help slim areas of the body, as a surgeon suctions out fat cells, the procedure may actually make cellulite appear worse as the fat is lost but the skin remains loose.
+Although liposuction can help slim areas of the body, as a surgeon suctions out fat cells, the procedure may actually make cellulite appear worse as the fat is lost, but the skin remains loose.

 3. Skin Creams

 Many women turn to skin creams first to fight cellulite.
 These anti-cellulite creams may contain vitamins, minerals, herbs, and antioxidants that the manufacturers claim will erase the appearance of cellulite.

 As much as topical skin creams are not proven to reduce the appearance of cellulite, there is another topical option.
 Studies have suggested that applying 0.3% retinol cream to the skin twice daily can actually improve the appearance of cellulite.

 The theory is that this massage action increases blood flow to the area affected by cellulite, removing toxins and excess fluid.
-Some people do notice a slight improvement to their skin’s appearance after these treatments, but unfortunately the results do not seem to last long.
+Some people do notice a slight improvement in their skin’s appearance after these treatments, but unfortunately, the results do not seem to last long.

 Ultrasound treatments for cellulite involve directing sound waves at the fatty area.
 This can gradually reduce the amount of fat in that area as the skin also tightens with this gradual weight loss.

 Another promising cellulite treatment is cryolipolysis, also called Coolsculpting or fat freezing.
 In this procedure, a device cools fat cells to near freezing, causing their death and triggering inflammation in the area to reduce the amount of fat present.

 8. Lasers and Radiofrequency

 Studies have suggested the look of the skin improves after just one treatment and lasts for about a year.
 Radiofrequency treatments, such as Exilis, Thermage, and Vanquish, use radio frequency energy, sometimes combined with ultrasound or other methods, to break down fat cells in an area and tighten skin.

-These solutions can contain vitamins, minerals, herbs, enzymes, hormones, or even Aminophyline, which is an asthma drug.
+These solutions can contain vitamins, minerals, herbs, enzymes, hormones, or even Aminophylline, which is an asthma drug.
 Some of these treatments do not seem to help remove cellulite when tested, but some do seem to help improve the look of cellulite.

 By improving cell function in the area, the manufacturers believe the solution can restructure the adipose tissue to be less lumpy.
-This in turn can help restore the skin to a more smooth appearance.
+This, in turn, can help restore the skin to a more smooth appearance.
 In clinical research, after seven weeks of injections, women were satisfied with the results of their ALIDYA™ cellulite treatments.